Buildings | Hagerstown Community College

 Administration & Student Affairs Building

-The Administration and Student Affairs (ASA) Building offers students a central location to register for classes, apply for financial aid, pay tuition, and request transcripts.
-It houses registration for credit and non-credit students, Financial Aid, Finance, Student Records, the Office of the President; Internship and Job Services; Human Resources; and Public Relations and Marketing.
+The Administration and Student Affairs Building (ASA) provides resources to assist students as they start the admission process, apply for financial aid, pay tuition, and request transcripts.
+It houses the Admissions Office, Financial Aid, Finance, Student Records, the Office of the President; Internship and Job Services; Human Resources; and Public Relations and Marketing.

 Administration and Student Affairs Building